 Under age 16: Home educating families with children up to age 16 are eligible for the Family Tax Benefit Part A if they meet the other criteria.

+When your child turns 16, you receive a letter stating that if they are still attending school full time, there is no need to do anything.
 So the current options for Victorian home ed families with kids over 16 are:

-Enrol in year 10 or VCE with Distance Ed (you need to have been registered with the VRQA for at least 12 months)
+- Enrol in year 10 or VCE with Distance Ed (you need to have been registered with the VRQA for at least 12 months)

-Look at other full-time options that meet the YA criteria – TAFE, Open Uni, AYCE programme – see our Older Students section for details.
+- Look at other full-time options that meet the YA criteria – TAFE, Open Uni, AYCE programme – see our Older Students section for details.

-A combination of part-time work/part-time study can qualify as ‘full-time education’.
+- A combination of part-time work/part-time study can qualify as ‘full-time education’.
 Centrelink will not give a blanket comment on what constitutes suitable study/work experience etc. but volunteering can apparently count as part-time work.